-- Interaction with the school attending meetings, making phone calls, being on the school's record as being involved (in whatever capacity) etc - Residence with the child where, for all intents and purposes, the person is part of the family
+• Interaction with the school - attending meetings, making phone calls, being on the school's record as being involved (in whatever capacity) etc

 • A man or woman married to a parent of a child

 For example:

 - Are they listed on school records? - Does the school have contact details for them? - Do they meet with teachers/attend parents' evenings? - Have they been involved with the measures designed to improve attendance? - Do they contact the school on behalf of the child when s/he is ill? - Do they live with the child? - How long has the school known of them being connected with the child? - Does the adult bring/collect the child to/from school? - Is the adult married to the parent of the child?